bitnet-io/stacks-bech32-buffer-bitnet-stacking-legacy/README.md

-# THIS IS FOR LEGACY USING ADDRESS-VERSION 0x19
+# THIS IS FOR LEGACY USING ADDRESS-VERSION 0x19 STARTING WITH B

 # for segwit addresses (starting with bit) see this html tool